Megazoio/megazo_door_icadr/README.md

 # What is this?
-This repository contains the RMF door adapter for Megazo ICADR.
+This repository contains the RMF door adapter for Megazo ICADR. (devel branch supports multiple doors)

 Looking to convert a legacy door to allow robot-human door sharing?
 Megazo ICADR is an IoT device that takes in dry contacts from the door and convert it to a cloud accessible door.
 It is fully compatible with [RMF](https://github.com/open-rmf/rmf_ros2) and [SS713](https://www.singaporestandardseshop.sg/Product/SSPdtDetail/4bc72ff7-951f-4a5e-b85f-edafe36a8a3d).
 Contact hello@megazo.io for more details.